 No matter which city you decide on, you’ll finish your day trip with beautiful memories.

-Both Oxford and Cambridge have a lot to offer visitors – from historic city centres, fascinating university colleges to a vibrant student life – and you cannot go wrong with whichever you end up choosing.
+Both Oxford and Cambridge have a lot to offer visitors – from historic city centres, fascinating universities and a vibrant student life.
+You cannot go wrong with whichever you end up choosing.